DanielRahme/cmake-templates/README.md

 ```

 ## Test
-Run all tests using CTest by using the following command in build directory:
+Run all tests using CTest by entering the following command in build directory:

     $ make test

 The tests will be compiled in the `/build/test/` folder and using [doctest](https://github.com/doctest/doctest) for unit tests:

-    $ /test/my_test
+    $ ./test/my_test

 ## Directory structure
 ```